Ashwin-Saxena/Live-Twitter-Sentiment-Analysis/README.md

 Yes We have too much data on every next topic .
 We just need to analyse the flow of thoughts and here Comes Natural Language Processing to make it done .

 I used Natural Language Processing to identify the nature of some tweets and predicts the current status of a particular word .
 Say "CAA" (Citizenship Amendment Act).
-The nature of a tweet can be mainly divided into :
+The nature of a tweet can be mainly divided into :<br>
 1.)
 Positive<br>
 2.)
 Negative<br>
 3.)
 Neutral<br>